-This global reach will help to create a focused and powerful group of investors who can work to create real world positive outcomes when it comes to sustainable investment.
+This global reach will help to create a focused and powerful group of investors who can work to create real-world positive outcomes through sustainable investment.
 This platform solves an important problem in sustainable investment.
 Currently, there is no consistent or efficient way for investors to measure the contributions their portfolios and investments are making to the SDGs.

 Why the United Nations Sustainable Development Goals are important

 In 2015, the United Nations (UN) established 17 Sustainable Development Goals (SDGs) as part of the 2030 Agenda for Sustainable Development.

 The SDGs aim for a better, more prosperous world by addressing urgent global issues such as climate change, water scarcity, healthcare access, and social inequality.

 The SDGs are important for investors as they provide a pathway for fostering sustainable economic development and growth, which are vital for creating long-term value for members.

 Over the last few years, AustralianSuper has been collaborating on a range of initiatives to advance the adoption, integration and reporting on the UN SDGs among the investment community and investee companies.

 For AustralianSuper, the SDI asset owner platform will progress how we assess and engage with investee companies on their SDG contribution, measurement and reporting.
 On a broader level, it provides a way for us to understand the SDG impact of the portfolio, which aligns to our responsible investment philosophy of investing for long-term economically sustainable outcomes which create long-term value for members.